o3de/o3de.org/content/docs/userguide/ui/animating/tweener-components.md

 ---
-description: ' Learn which entity parameters that &ALYlong; supports in the Scripted Entity Tweener system. '
+description: ' Learn which entity parameters that Amazon Lumberyard supports in the Scripted Entity Tweener system. '
 title: Tweener Supported Components
 ---